earthrise-media/mining-detector/README.md

 Next, create a conda environment named `mining-detector` by running `conda env create -f environment.yml` from the repo root directory.
 Activate the environment by running `conda activate mining-detector`.
 Code has been developed and tested on a Mac with python version 3.9.7.
 Other platforms and python releases may work, but have not yet been tested.

-If desired, the data used for model training may be accessed and downloaded from s3 at `s3://mining-data.earthrise.media`.
+The data used for model training may be accessed and downloaded from `s3://mining-data.earthrise.media`.

 ### Notebooks
 The system runs from three core notebooks.